bobbimanners/EightBall/README.md

     call myFirstSubroutine()

-When `myFirstSubroutine` hits a `return` statement, the flow of execution will return to the statement immediately following the `call`.
+When `myFirstSubroutine` hits a `return` or `endsub` statement, the flow of execution will return to the statement immediately following the `call`.

 ### Local Variables